grnet/nfdhcpd/docs/index.rst

 .. code-block:: console

-  # iptables -t mangle -A PREROUTING -i tap0 -m udp -p udp --dport 67 -j NFQUEUE --queue-num 42
+  # iptables -t mangle -A PREROUTING -p udp -m physdev --physdev-in tap+ -m udp --dport 67 -j NFQUEUE --queue-num 42

 e) From now on, whenever a DHCP request is sent out by the VM, the iptables rule will forward the packet to nfdhcpd, which will consult